NikhilPaliwal11/Annual_sales_report_SQL/README.md

 Some Insights using SQL Query.
 • Checked for total sales and profit each year and found that year 2020 has maximum sales and profit.

-• Checked for total sales and profit each quater and found that Q4 quater has maximum sales and profit.
+• Checked for total sales and profit each quarter and found that Q4 quater has maximum sales and profit.

 • Highest sales was generated in  West and East region.